-2. Use Firm Floor Mat
+2. Use a Firm Floor Mat

-Another human error that may lead to the wrong application of pedal and eventually sudden unintended acceleration is the use of loose floor mats.
+Another human error that may lead to the wrong application of the pedal and eventually sudden unintended acceleration is the use of loose floor mats.

 As of writing this article, the road agencies have recalled some car models with bad floor mats.
 Loose floor mats have been identified to be responsible for the accelerator to jam.